top of page

 Cat playing with a cat toy

 Picking the right cat toys can feel like an impossible feat when your cat prefers to play with anything else EXCEPT the toys you buy.
-We understand the challenge of finding the right cat toys so here are a few of our best tips for helping your cat to have the best toy box!
+Here are a few of our best tips for helping your cat to have the best toy box!

-1. SAFETY 1st.
+3. SAFETY 1st.
 We can't stress this enough - CHECK YOUR CAT TOYS BEFORE BUYING!
-We see all too often that toys, even when new, present pieces that can be a choking hazard for our feline friends if not monitored.
-Watch for things such as googly eyes, felt pieces, small bells, strings, elastics and other dangerous attachments that can easily detach and make for a problem down the road.
+Toys, even when new, may present pieces that can be a choking hazard for our feline friends if not monitored.
+Watch for things such as googly eyes, felt pieces, small bells, strings, elastics and other attachments that can easily detach and make for a BIG problem down the road.
 If your cat has Pica or even just a tendency to destroy or ingest their toys, be sure to consider toy size, materials, and quality even more.

-2. Aging and upgrading.
+5. Aging and upgrading.
 Favorite toys are great, but as your cat ages it is important to still explore and introduce new toys for them.
-If your cat has had 90% of their toys since they were a kitten, introduce some new ones into the mix.
-Check over toys for holes, cotton loss, cracks, sharp edges and anything else that may cause injury and toss them.
+If your cat has had 90% of their toys since they were a kitten, its likely time to introduce some new ones into the mix.
+Check over toys for holes, cracks, strings, sharp edges and anything else that could cause injury - and throw them away.

-3. Pay attention to what they're telling you.
+6. Pay attention to what they're telling you.
 If you watch your cat's behaviors, it's likely that you are able to pick up on things that interest them.
 Keep a close eye on things they're exploring or attracted to and aim to use that in your decisions for the toys your purchase.
-A cat who likes wrappers may like crinkle balls, or a cat who likes strings may prefer wand toys to self play toys.
+A cat who likes wrappers may like crinkle balls, or a cat who likes strings may prefer wand toys rather than self play toys.

-4. Get a variety.
-Nothing is more boring than a bin of stuffed mice toys.
+7. Get a variety.
 You want to aim to create a mix of different toys that offer new excitement from one toy to the next.
 For stuffed toys, look to get a variety of "preys" such as mice, fish and birds.
-For balls, consider stuffed balls, balls with bells, balls that roll and maybe some that crinkle.
-Of course there are hundreds of other toys on the market you can add in - the more, the better!
+For balls, consider soft fabric balls, balls with bells, balls that light up and maybe some that crinkle.
+There are also many other toys on the market you can add in like chirpers, catnip kickers and springs.
+Take time to build a unique toy box for your feline friend.

-8. Know when to put it away.
-When we talk with families about automatic toys they've tried we often hear, "they liked it for 5 minutes and now they don't bother with it."
-That's often because it's left out and loses it's excitement as something new.
-Toys that move predictably (in / out OR left to right OR around in circles) may offer your cat short lived entertainment but this excitement can be reignited if you put it away for some time and reintroduce it in another week or so in a totally different room.
-It's then new again and curiosity sparks.
-Get yourself a few different toys (3-5+) and rotate them often - see how your cat responds.
+8. Avoid leaving toys out too long.
+When we talk with families about toys they've tried we often hear, "they liked it for the first day and now they don't bother with it."
+That's often because if it is left out, this loses it's excitement as something new.
+Certain toys may offer your cat short lived entertainment but this excitement can be reignited if you put it away for some time and reintroduce it in another week or so in a totally different room.

 Recent Posts